akileshthuniki/ollama-infra-cli/README.md

 # Ollama CLI Tool

-A command-line interface for interacting with local Ollama AI models.
-This tool provides a simple way to list available models and run prompts through them.
+A simple command-line tool I built to interact with local Ollama AI models.
+I got tired of switching between different interfaces, so I made this to keep everything in the terminal where I spend most of my time.

 ## Features

-- **List Models**: View all available Ollama models on your server
+- **List Models**: See what models you have available (because I always forget what I've pulled)
-- **Run Prompts**: Execute prompts through any available model
+- **Run Prompts**: Send prompts to any model directly from the command line
-- **Flexible Input**: Accept prompts via command line, stdin, or interactive input
+- **Flexible Input**: Works with command line args, pipes, or just ask you interactively
-- **Auto Model Selection**: Automatically use the first available model if none specified
+- **Auto Model Selection**: Picks the first available model if you don't specify one (lazy but convenient)
-- **Verbose Mode**: Option to view full JSON responses for debugging
+- **Verbose Mode**: Shows you the full JSON response when you're debugging
-- **Error Handling**: Comprehensive error messages with helpful suggestions
+- **Helpful Errors**: Actually tells you what went wrong and how to fix it

 ## Prerequisites